 Dr. Yeargain had the unique opportunity to train at the University of Pittsburgh and work with some of the country’s finest athletes, including the Pittsburgh Steelers.
 His residency at the University of Pittsburgh gave him hands-on experience with both college and pro athletes, and he brings that same level of expert care to his patients today.
 Thanks to his expertise and years of experience, Dr. Yeargain is able to provide patients from any walk of life with a variety of treatment options.
 Your course of treatment will be custom-made to suit your lifestyle, so you can heal comfortably and quickly, leaving you stronger than ever.

-Dr. Yeargain also offers a variety of rehab devices to help you get back on your feet.
-His in-office shop carries devices such as boots, braces, and inserts, and his online store has even more equipment to help walk strong along the road to recovery.
+Yeargain Foot & Ankle also offers a variety of rehab devices to help you get back on your feet.
+Our in-office shop carries devices such as boots, braces, ankle sleeves and inserts other equipment to help walk strong along the road to recovery.

 How can ankle sprains be prevented in the future?

 The key to the prevention of future ankle sprains is making sure the initial sprain is properly rehabbed by a specialist.
-Dr. Yeargain will help you recover from the injury, while rebuilding strength and stability, so your ankle is stronger than ever.
-If you’re an athlete, Dr. Yeargain will help you determine the proper footwear for your sport, and can recommend bracings or inserts based upon the biomechanics of your foot.
+Dr. Yeargain and Dr. Agyen will help you recover from the injury, while rebuilding strength and stability, so your ankle is stronger than ever.
+If you’re an athlete, Dr, Agyen and Dr. Yeargain will help you determine the proper footwear for your sport, and can recommend braces or inserts based upon the biomechanics of your foot.